A Party Down at the Square: Summary

 The short story “A Party Down at the Square” is the story of a boy who witnesses a lynching.
 The young boy is at his uncle's house somewhere in the Deep South when a bunch of men come in a hurry saying there will be a party down at the square.
 The reader then realizes that the “party” consists of a lynching of a young black man.
 The whole town is attending, except for the town's black population, and everyone is screaming and yelling in excitement for the lynching of this young man.
 With a storm confusing, an airplane crashes through electric power lines but lands successfully near the town square.
 A young woman gets electrocuted and dies instantly, the plane is on fire, and electrical wires are sparking.

 Despite the mayhem of the storm and plane landing, the mob turns its focus back on the young black man who is getting burned to death.
 When the black man politely asks for a quick death, Jed Wilson, a leader of the lynch mob, refuses, saying, "...ain't no Christians around tonight."
 The black man burns to death, his corpse turning to ashes.

 After the emotional experience of the night, the narrator falls ill, causing him to be mocked by his Southern relatives.
 Later at a general store, a poor white sharecropper speaks out against the lynching, arguing that it does not serve a purpose.
 The other people in the town tell him to "shut his damn mouth."
 The visceral experience of the night, in particular the toughness of the young black man, lingers on for the narrator.

 Analysis of narrator

-The story is written from the narrator's perspective, a boy from Cincinnati.
+The story is written from the narrator's perspective, a white boy from Cincinnati.